MelkhiorVintageComputing/IIsiFPGA/README.md

 ## Current status

 The HDMI (Highly Desirable Macintosh Interface) is working, with both video (single-hardware-res, multi-depth, windowboxed lower res) & audio working.
+More details are available in the readme of the NuBusFPGA repository.

 There's also experimental support to expose 240 MiB of DDR3 as additional memory to the host system, but that requires a patched ROM, typically using a modern Flash-based 'ROM SIMM'.
 Burst reads are supported for that use case, reading 16 bytes at a time from the DDR3 using a dedicated port, giving X-1-1-1 burst timings.